uph380/wp-docs-md/docs/wp-blocks-handbook.md

 ### Props

 The set of props accepted by the component will be specified below.
-Props not included in this set will be applied to the input element. #### label
+Props not included in this set will be applied to the input element.

+#### label

 The accessible label for the input.

-A label should always be provided as an accessibility best practice, even when a placeholder is defined and `hideLabelFromVision` is `true`. - Type: `String`
+A label should always be provided as an accessibility best practice, even when a placeholder is defined
+and `hideLabelFromVision` is `true`.

+- Type: `String`
 - Required: No
 - Default: `__( 'Search' )`

 #### placeholder

-If this property is added, a specific placeholder will be used for the input. - Type: `String`
+If this property is added, a specific placeholder will be used for the input.

+- Type: `String`
 - Required: No
 - Default: `__( 'Search' )`

 #### value

-The current value of the input. - Type: `String`
+The current value of the input.

+- Type: `String`
 - Required: No

 #### className

-The class that will be added to the classes of the wrapper div. - Type: `String`
+The class that will be added to the classes of the wrapper div.

+- Type: `String`
 - Required: No

 #### onChange

-A function that receives the value of the input. - Type: `function`
+A function that receives the value of the input.

+- Type: `function`
 - Required: Yes

 #### onClose

-*Note: this prop is deprecated.*When an `onClose` callback is provided, the search control will render a close button that will trigger the given callback.
-Use this if you want the button to trigger your own logic to close the search field entirely, rather than just clearing the input value. - Type: `function`
+*Note: this prop is deprecated.*

+When an `onClose` callback is provided, the search control will render a close button that will trigger the given callback.

+Use this if you want the button to trigger your own logic to close the search field entirely, rather than just clearing the input value.

+- Type: `function`
 - Required: No

 #### help

-If this property is added, a help text will be generated using help property as the content. - Type: `String|Element`
+If this property is added, a help text will be generated using help property as the content.

+- Type: `String|Element`
 - Required: No

 #### hideLabelFromVision

 If true, the label will not be visible, but will be read by screen readers.
-Defaults to `true`. - Type: `Boolean`
+Defaults to `true`.

+- Type: `Boolean`
 - Required: No
 - Default: `true`

 #### \_\_nextHasNoMarginBottom

-Start opting into the new margin-free styles that will become the default in a future version. - Type: `Boolean`
+Start opting into the new margin-free styles that will become the default in a future version.

+- Type: `Boolean`
 - Required: No
 - Default: `false`

 #### `size`: `'default'` | `'compact'`

-The size of the component. - Required: No
+The size of the component.

+- Required: No
 - Default: `'default'`

 ## Related components